Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/installation/index.md

 ## Starting VVV

-1. In a command prompt, change into the new directory with `cd vagrant-local`
+1. In a command prompt, change into the new directory with `cd vagrant-local`.
-1. Start the Vagrant environment with `vagrant up`
+1. Start the Vagrant environment with `vagrant up`.
     * Be patient as the magic happens.
 This could take a while on the first run as your local machine downloads the required files.
     * Watch as the script ends, as an administrator or `su` ***password may be required*** to properly modify the hosts file on your local machine.
-1. Visit any of [the VVV Dashboard at http://vvv.test](http://vvv.test) to view your new WordPress sites
+1. Visit [the VVV Dashboard at http://vvv.test](http://vvv.test) to view your new WordPress sites.

 Fancy, yeah?